3nn10/CloudDog/README.md

 # CloudDog
 The purpose of CloudDog is to improve detection and remediation capabilities of AWS.
 CloudDog doesn't substitute any AWS security tool or best practices, but it is a centralized HIPS using CloudWatch and VPC NACL.

+Today:
-Today CloudDog protects ec2s from:
+   CloudDog protects ec2s from:
       - Web Attacks against application exposed with apache2, Nginx, HTTP server
       - SSH Bruteforce (only from linux EC2)
       - contacting unwanted domains, IPs (only from linux EC2)
-   - privilege escalation alerting on commands started without right permissions (only from linux EC2)
+      - privilege escalation alerting on commands started without right permissions (only from linux EC2) The blocks are in VPC NACL, so attacks from the same NACL are not effectively protected.

 Keywords: AWS, IPS, IDS, HIPS, HIDS, Cloud